Avis Crocombe: Life

 Avis Crocombe left Audley End in 1884 when she married Benjamin Stride, who ran a lodging house in London.
 He died in 1893, leaving £496.6s.8d, and she continued to run the business, along with his daughter (her step-daughter) Anna-Jane.
-She died in 1927, aged 88, by now a servant-keeper herself.
+She died in 1927, aged 88, by now an employer of servants herself.

 Legacy

 In 2008, English Heritage, a charity which cares for over 400 monuments and sites across England, including Audley End, undertook a multi-million pound restoration of the service wing, funded by the Heritage Lottery Fund.
 As part of the interpretation, historical interpretation company Past Pleasures provided costumed characters, who animated the service wing portraying the servants as listed in the 1881 census.
 The project centred around live cookery, with the team in character, talking to the public and sharing with them recipes from the era.
-It was initially led by food historian Annie Gray, and then by experienced historical interpreter and educator, Kathy Hipperson.
+It was initially led by food historian Annie Gray, and then by historical interpreter and educator, Kathy Hipperson.
 Initially, recipes were sourced from books appropriate to the era, but in 2009, Benjamin Stride's descendant Robert Stride bought tickets to see a concert at Audley End.
 The name sparked a memory, and he realised that he had Avis's hand-written recipe book in a drawer.
-He donated it to English Heritage, and the costumed team were able to integrate the recipes written by Avis into their work.
+He donated it to English Heritage, and the costumed team were able to integrate Avis Crocombe's recipes into their work.
 The book also enabled Gray to work more closely on the sources available to Crocombe, and the style of cookery likely to have been seen at Audley in the 1880s.
 Crocombe copied several recipes from Eliza Acton's Modern Cookery for Private Families (1845), for example, while others were sourced from newspapers and visitors to the house.

-Avis Crocombe is regularly portrayed as part of the interpretation at the house, and is played by a number of different interpreters.
+From 2008-2025 Avis Crocombe was regularly portrayed as part of the interpretation at the house, led firstly by Past Pleasures and latterly by Time Will Tell, and was played by a number of different interpreters.
+In 2025, as part of a wider programme of budget cuts, the professional live interpretation project came to an end.